jitendrapurohit/au.com.agileware.civicontactapi/README.md

 2. Install the CiviContact extension to the CiviCRM extensions directory to a new **civicontact** sub-directory
 3. Enable the CiviContact extension in CiviCRM on the Extensions page

-### CiviCRM Base URL needs to be set
+### CiviCRM Base URL is required

 CiviContact needs to know the URL of the CiviCRM site.
-So make sure that the base URL of the CiviCRM site is set correctly in the civicrm.settings.php.
+So make sure the CiviCRM base URL is defined in the civicrm.settings.php.
 If this is not set or incorrect, then CiviContact authentication will fail.

 ### Patch required for CiviCRM on WordPress